-Following the division on Berlin, the cathedral was in East Berlin.
-The cathedral suffered from Allied bombing in the war and it was only decided to restore the building in 1975.
+Following the division of Berlin, the cathedral was in East Berlin.
+The cathedral suffered from Allied bombing in the war, and it was only decided to restore the building in 1975.
 The restoration was not completed until 1993, four years after the fall of the Berlin Wall.

 The cathedral is an interesting place to visit in Berlin due to its history.
 You will gain an appreciation of its beauty and importance to the city of Berlin.